Hey Adam, can you tell us a bit about yourself?

 To me, the scribbles / marks add a nice texture.
 I want my work to feel a bit chaotic and all over the place, I see it as an organized mess.
 I want people to look at my work and think “what the hell am I looking at” then take a closer look and find small elements that stand out to them.
 At first glance it could be a cowboy, or a shape, then you look closer and you see an old car, a hand or some text.
 I feel doing it that way really lets my current mindset dictate how it comes together and when I feel it is complete.

 Most of my source material I try to physically hunt down myself.
 Where I live there are a few great antique shops I walk to every week.
 I am always on the hunt for a vintage magazines, books, posters, postcards.
 All these old materials have a different feeling, texture, color tint.
 It’s hard to replicate naturally aged paper, it tears different and looks different when you glue it down.
 I like the idea of taking something old that already exist and reusing it to create something new.
 I also buy some source material on eBay or Etsy, but I like the physical hunt the most.

 My main goal with the hyper-fragmentation is to create layers of texture.
 I try to create pieces that make you concentrate and find scraps or details that stand out to you (the viewer).
 Every scrap, tear, scribble is intentional and I find it interesting to see what stands out to people the most.
 Everyone has a different eye.

 Text is just another element of layering for me.
 But I am very picky when it comes to the text I use.
 I don’t really pick out specific words, I look at them more for their shape, color and how that will fit into the piece I am working on.

 Each piece means something to me, but I like the idea of leaving it up to the viewer to decide what role the word or text play in the piece.
 I don’t want to tell people how to feel so I keep the words a bit hidden or just use a fragment of a word because I want people to create their own meaning.

 Four years ago my style of collage was completely different than what it is today.
 I think when you start its important to try out a bunch of different techniques to figure out what feels natural and fits you best.
 I feel I have found what works best for me and have created my own method / style of working.
 But I couldn’t have done that without exploring many other methods of collage first.

 Some of my favorite artist are not even collage artist.
 I think the idea of constantly putting your work out in the world and consistently executing something that you personally believe in has shaped my way of working the most.
 It’s that mindset that lets you create in your own headspace and not care what anyone else thinks.

 Here are some of my favorite artist – Matt McCormick, Fred Free, Matt Maust, Robert Nava, Julian Klincewicz, B.D.
 Graft, Brian Harte, Anthony Zinonos, Timber Charter, Dean Coward and my brother Keith Brierley.

 I definitely pull a lot of inspiration from my surroundings as well.
 I work in downtown Los Angeles during the week and just walking around seeing the walls of wheat-paste advertisements / layers of torn posters and paper has really shaped the way I create.
 Thats how I want my art to look, but in my own way.

 I feel like you could definitely say that about my work.
 There is usually a lot going on in a piece.

 Jenna and I had been chatting on instagram about working on something together.
 Once we figured out what we wanted to do she mailed me some of her original photo prints and poems and from there I created a series with details that I felt fit the images best.
 It actually took me a few months to source the materials I wanted to use for this project.
 Each piece has a cowboy or western reference that ties it together and finding old western books was a bit of a hunt.
 But it turned out exactly how I wanted!

 It doesn’t change much, If anything it makes me think a bit more about how I am going to tie the series of images together to feel cohesive.

 I think collaborative projects create a different way of working.
 I still apply the same method I normally would, but when creating with another persons material it gives me more of a clear starting point and boundaries to work in.

 What’s your definition of collage?
-An organized mess.